What type of content do you primarily create?

 2. Relaxation and ASMR

 ASMR stands for Autonomous Sensory Meridian Response: the calming, tingling sensation some people feel in response to specific auditory or visual stimuli, such as whispers, tapping sounds, or gentle brushing movements.
-This niche is popular as a means of relaxation and stress relief.
+This niche is popular as a means of relaxation and stress relief, making it perfect for a faceless YouTube channel since viewers focus primarily on sounds rather than visuals of the creator.

 Nomadic Ambience's ASMR videos feature ambient sounds—city soundscapes, rain, wind, and more—recorded during his travels.